kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 ## 62. How to define a schema to verify the contents of a given JSON file?

-We can use the kcl `vet` tool to validate the JSON data in a given JSOn file.
+We can use the kcl `vet` tool to validate the JSON data in a given JSON file.
 For example, in the below data.json file we use the KCL file(schema.k) below to validate the `age` parameter.

 data.json